 Like the other models, you’ll need to “fence off” the perimeter of your lawn and garden areas before you mow for the first time.
 That said, you can also adjust the map of your yard via the app to mark additional zones to avoid.
 This is necessary for ditches or more rugged areas where the mower might struggle with adequate traction.

 You can schedule the mow times over the course of a given month, allowing the model to trim as regularly or minimally as desired.
 Regular mowings minimize clippings, resulting in a cleaner-looking yard.

 Perhaps its best feature is its quiet operation, though.
-Graded at just 58 decibels, this lawnmower is about as loud as an air conditioning unit.
+Graded at just 58 decibels, theis about as loud as an air conditioning unit.
 If you really wanted to, you probably could get away with mowing in the middle of the night without waking the neighbors.